Sikongdddl/Sikongdddl/README.md

 ### Hi there 👋

+🔭 I’m currently working on model-based RL in electronic system schedule in Artifical Intelligence Researching Institude of SJTU.

+Glad to have some discussions, Not mustly about reinforcement learning XD.
 <!--
 **Sikongdddl/Sikongdddl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.